macropin/django-registration/docs/forms.rst

 Multiple Form Inheritance
 -------------------------

 Multiple :class:`RegistrationForm` subclasses can be inherited into one class.
 For instance, if your project requires a terms of service and a unique email upon registration, those subclasses can be inherited into a single class.
 That would look like this:

+    # myapp/forms.py
    class CustomForm(RegistrationFormTermsOfService, RegistrationFormUniqueEmail):
       pass

-NOTE: If inheriting both :class:`RegistrationFormNoFreeEmail` and :class:`RegistrationFormUniqueEmail`.  :class:`RegistrationFormNoFreeEmail` must
+NOTE: If inheriting both :class:`RegistrationFormNoFreeEmail` and :class:`RegistrationFormUniqueEmail`.  :class:`RegistrationFormNoFreeEmail`
-be inherited first, like this:
+must be inherited first, like this:

+    # myapp/forms.py
    class CustomForm(RegistrationFormNoFreeEmail, RegistrationFormUniqueEmail):
       pass

+You can also add any customization to the form, to add additional fields for example.
+Once you have built your form you must update the ``REGISTRATION_FORM_PATH`` reflect the string dotted path to the form you wish to use.
+For our example in ``settings.py`` you would change ``REGISTRATION_FORM_PATH = 'myapp.forms.CustomForm'``.